ballerina-platform/ballerina-dev-website/learn/guides/troubleshoot-ballerina-runtime.md

 28851 Jps
 28845 $_init
 ```
-Here for this program we get the PID as 28845, because `$_init` is the entry `class` filename of the Ballerina program.
+Here for this program we get the PID as 28845, because `$_init` is the main class of the Ballerina program.
 To get the strand dump, send the `SIGTRAP` signal to that process.
-You can use the CLI command
+You can use the following CLI command.
 ```
 $ kill -SIGTRAP 28845
 ```